 artifacts with long histories: painting and our romanticism with space.
 More

 specifically Norton is rediscovering and recalibrating a particularly modern

 understanding of both painting and space exploration.
-In the post-modern period the

 Space Posters contain a set of six colour posters based on the covers from a range of 20th Century Space Science and space speculation books.
 They are printed by Blood and Thunder Press, with durable soy ink on acid free paper.
 Edition of 50, with 5 AP.

 A light-weight portable habitation unit designed for easy assembly after arrival on the planet Mars.
-Based on the traditional nomadic Yurt, the circular walls support a conical roof.
+Based on the traditional nomadic yurt, the circular walls support a conical roof.
 Another design influence was the various solid insulation shelters used at the Burning Man Festival in Nevada, USA.
-This version includes a weather station, communications ariel, interior lighting and the official Mars Flag.
+This version includes a weather station, communications aerial, interior lighting and the official Mars Flag.
 Some homely photographs of the artist in his Mars Utility Suit visiting various tourists sites on Earth are also included.